hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 7. Place mainboard and feet

 You can run this command more than once.
-In most cases, you'll need to do this to place the feet.
+In most cases, you'll need to do many to place the feet.

 In most cases, you will need to check for interference.
 It is extraordinarily slow.
 Use it carefully.